aodin/django-example/README.md

 A custom version of Bootstrap 5.1 can be produced by modifying `custom.scss` in the static folder and then running:

     npm run bootstrap

+### Backwards Compatible Javascript via esbuild

+An `example.js` files is included in the static directory.
+It can be built with:

+    npm run esbuild

 ### Provision AWS Infrastructure via Terraform